openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

 the appropriate NICs configured for promiscuous mode.

-As mentioned earlier, modern Ethernet networks use switches to interconnect the networked hosts.
+As mentioned earlier, modern Ethernet networks use switches to interconnect the network hosts.
 A switch is a box of networking hardware with a large number of ports, that forwards Ethernet frames from one connected host to another.
 When hosts first send frames over the switch, the switch doesn’t know which MAC address is associated with which port.
 If an Ethernet frame is destined for an unknown MAC address,